Press Releases

 ROWLAND HALL OFFERS TIPS ON SUPPORTING PRESCHOOL AND ELEMENTARY-AGED LEARNERS WHO ARE ANXIOUS ABOUT A NEW SCHOOL YEAR

-SALT LAKE CITY, UT—It’s back-to-school season, and while some children are filled with excitement this time of year, others are anxious.
+SALT LAKE CITY—It’s back-to-school season, and while some children are filled with excitement this time of year, others are anxious.
 For parents and caregivers, it can be especially difficult to see their preschool or elementary-aged children express anxiety about the start of school—particularly when anxiety in children is on the rise and, as a result, on our minds more than ever before.
 However, experts say back-to-school anxiety is normal and, with thoughtful support and guidance, parents can prepare their young students for a new year and successfully ease them into a routine.

 “The biggest source of anxiety is separation from parents for a significant portion of the day,” said Deborah Wright, emotional support counselor for Rowland Hall’s McCarthey Campus, which serves students in preschool through fifth grade.
 Knowing this, Wright provided seven tips to help parents and caregivers understand and support anxious young learners, before the school year starts and in the early weeks of the new year.